ByteByteGoHq/system-design-101/README.md

 **Data processing**: Netflix utilizes Flink and Spark for data processing, which is then visualized using Tableau.
 Redshift is used for processing structured data warehouse information.

-**CI/CD**: Netflix employs various tools such as JIRA, Confluence, PagerDuty, Jenkins, Gradle, Chaos Monkey, Spinnaker, Altas, and more for CI/CD processes.
+**CI/CD**: Netflix employs various tools such as JIRA, Confluence, PagerDuty, Jenkins, Gradle, Chaos Monkey, Spinnaker, Atlas, and more for CI/CD processes.

 ### Twitter Architecture 2022